 Writing can be a solitary enterprise, but the critical thinking and habits of mind that go into such work can be developed and enriched in community.
-Thus, it is imperative that you attend every scheduled class session and participate in class activities and discussions.
-Class participation entails: (1) demonstrating that you've completed the readings, (2) contributing to discussions, and (3) completing in-class assignments.
-As this is an online course, the use of laptops, tablets, and phones may be used during class but only to participate directly in activities as assigned.
+Thus, it is imperative that you attend class every day and participate in class activities and discussions.
+Class participation entails: (1) demonstrating that you've completed the readings, (2) contributing to discussions, and (3) completing in-class assignments and activities.
+Electronic resources such as laptops, tablets, and phones may be used during class only to compose select assignments, or access course materials on Canvas.
+Please be sure that social media and other distractions not related to our course pursuits are turned OFF during class.